VincentWijshoff/PacketWorld/README.md

 simply choose the _environment editor_ in the main menu of the application to edit or create new environments.
 - After (or during) a normal run, you can export the monitored actions of agents in your run together with some metadata about the run.
 Navigate to the _Actions_ window and click on the _export_ button.
 For batch runs this is done automatically by specifying the output file before starting the runs.

+## Solution description

+The agent is able to store the locations of seen walls and destinations in its memory.
+It uses this knowledge to calculate the best direction to move to.
+For example, to go towards a previously discovered destination out of view while carrying a packet.

+### Behavior
+- `MoveTo` makes the agent move to a specified position in the Packet-World.
+The agent calculates the best move based on the its current position, the steps it can take and its memory to include walls it might encounter.
+- `PickupPacket` lets the agent pick up a packet and `ReleasePacket` puts it down again.
+- `Wander` is the default behavior, often the result of not knowing where to go next.
+The agent walks around in random directions.

+### BehaviorChange
+- `ArrivedOnEmpty` happens when an agent reaches the tile it was moving to, but there is nothing there.
+Can happen when going for a packet and another agent picks it up before arriving.
+- `CanPickup` is a check that makes sure agents only pick up packets when they are able to. `CanRelease` is similar.
+- `NoGoal` happens when an agent doesn't know where to go next and results in wandering behavior. `SeesGoal` is the opposite.